No booking fees on the app

 View More Trains

-Reading to London Waterloo Train journey information
+Reading to London Waterloo train tickets and times

 Plan your journey from Reading to London Waterloo with ease.
 Explore the first and last train times, departure and arrival stations, distance, journey time, and price options to make the most of your trip.